What movies have made over $1 billion?

 What does “box office” mean?

-The term “box office” refers to the place where tickets are sold for a movie or theatrical performance.
-It is also used to describe the total amount of money generated ticket sales for a particular film.
+The term “box office” refers to the total amount of money generated ticket sales for a particular movie or event.
+It is an indicator of a film’s commercial success.

 What is a blockbuster movie?